IETF 96 took place from July 17-22, 2016, in Berlin, Germany

 Each Working Group/BOF session has an associated chatroom that is open during the meeting.
 The session scribe will type a running commentary as to what is going on in the room.
 During question time, remote participants can type questions into the chatroom and the scribe will pass the question along to the speaker.

 Generally speaking, the chatroom name is the working group email@example.com, e.g. firstname.lastname@example.org.
 Plenary sessions use the chatroom email@example.com.

 For general chat and nonspecific conversations, connect to firstname.lastname@example.org; this is the default social chatroom for the IETF.
-Links to the Jabber rooms for specific sessions can be accessed from the official meeting agenda.

 Each IETF meeting has an attendee discussion list where attendees can connect with each other regarding issues related to the meeting.
 Attendees are given the opportunity to subscribe to this mailing list when they register for the meeting.
 In addition, there are a number of social email lists for more specific topics.

 For information about subscribing to the current meeting email lists, please see IETF Meeting Mailing Lists.